- Why Choose A Pug Harness?

 Pugs were originally bred in China before being brought over to Europe in the 16th century.
+In films, they came no cuter (and stranger) than Frank the Pug in Men in Black.
 They’re easily identifiable by their wrinkly, short-muzzled face, and curled tail.

 Collar or Harness for a Pug?